usc-isi-i2/kgtk/docs/transform/implode.md

 Date and times subfields and symbol subfields may be optionally quoted.
 Triple quotes may be used where quotes are accepted.

-Additional options are shown in expert help. kgtk --expert expand --help
+Additional options are shown in expert help. kgtk --expert implode --help

 positional arguments:
-  input_kgtk_file       The KGTK file to filter.
-May be omitted or '-' for stdin
+  INPUT_FILE            The KGTK input file.
+(May be omitted or '-' for stdin.)
+(Deprecated,
-                        (default=-).
+                        use -i INPUT_FILE)

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        The KGTK file to write (default=-).
+                        The KGTK input file.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)
-  --reject-file REJECT_KGTK_FILE
+  --reject-file REJECT_FILE
-                        The KGTK file into which to write rejected records (default=None).
+                        The KGTK file for records that are rejected.
+(Optional, use '-' for stdout.)
   --column COLUMN_NAME  The name of the column to explode. (default=node2).
-  --prefix PREFIX       The prefix for exploded column names.
+  --prefix PREFIX       The prefix for exploded column names. (default=node2;kgtk:).
-                        (default=node2;kgtk:).
   --types [{empty,list,number,quantity,string,language_qualified_string,location_coordinates,date_and_times,extension,boolean,symbol} [{empty,list,number,quantity,string,language_qualified_string,location_coordinates,date_and_times,extension,boolean,symbol} ...]]
                         The KGTK data types for which fields should be imploded.
                         (default=['empty', 'list', 'number', 'quantity', 'string',